LarsWerkman/Lobsterpicker/README.md

 ## Credits
-This library is written and developed by <a href="https://larswerkman.com">Lars Werkmann</a>.
+This library is written and developed by <a href="https://larswerkman.com">Lars Werkman</a>.
 For feedback, requests and collaboration please use Github or write us.

-Lars Werkmann
+Lars Werkman
 Freelance android developer
 werkman.lars@gmail.com